 Firstly, let’s introduce this hotel.
 We’re talking a five star luxury hotel in the Ratchathewi district; to the east of the Old City and north of the main shopping area.
 Everyone will have an opinion on Bangkok but it’s fair to say that this is a huge city.
 It’s loud, it’s busy, it’s crazy however the Akara Hotel was a welcome sanctuary and the perfect base to explore the city.
 Whilst you shouldn’t necessarily focus on the ratings on Tripadvisor, the Akara Hotel is the 23rd best hotel out of a whopping 1,417 hotels in Bangkok.
-At the time, the hotel was pretty new with very few hotels so, as you can imagine, I was wary but I needn’t have worried whatsoever.
+At the time (August 2018) the hotel was pretty new with very few reviews so, as you can imagine, I was wary but I needn’t have worried whatsoever.

 Stepping inside the Akara Hotel after a flight from Chiang Mai, a train from the airport and a short walk through the Bangkok streets was like stepping into heaven.
 Wood, marble, air conditioning.
 I knew immediately that we’d picked the right hotel; it was beautiful.

 Just above the reception, on a mezzanine level, is the culiniary library lounge where you can sit in leather chairs and flick through a great collection of cookbooks.
-Whilst we missed this every day, they offer complimentary nibbles and drinks between 2pm and 5pm.
+Unfortunately, whilst we missed this every day, they offer complimentary nibbles and drinks between 2pm and 5pm.

 We were a little unlucky in that our room wasn’t that high up so try and make a special request to be on one of the higher floors.
 Trying to relax having a bath with those windows opposite the skytrain surely made for some interesting sights!
 I apologise now for anyone that saw more than they bargained for!

 The staff at the hotel were more than happy to help too though Emma had planned a little surprise for my birthday which was, initially, forgotten about.
 Emma apparently rang reception whilst I was in the shower and up three members of staff came immediately with a birthday cake for me.
 However, as I was in the shower, I can only imagine there was a case of mistaken identity as the three members of staff sang an extended version of happy birthday to Emma whilst filming on their mobile phones.
 Not wanting to be rude, Emma had to play along and thank them for remembering…

 This is where the magic happens; definitely the Akara Hotel’s crowning feature.
 A rooftop infinity pool overlooking Bangkok is the perfect way to cool off in that humid city heat.
 We could have stayed in that pool for all six days if Bangkok just didn’t beg you to explore.
 If you go one level higher there’s a really cool bar that unfortunately we didn’t get chance to enjoy as we couldn’t stop exploring!